thekiritos/eltex_mes/README.md

 These changes will let you use some basic cisco.ios modules with Eltex MES devices.
 But you should not use a `gather_facts` function, because it will not work correctly.
 Set `gather_facts: false` in your playbook by default.

-Also you can see my old playbooks for some tasks:
+Also, you can see my old playbooks for some tasks:

 - `./archive/mes-upgrade.yml` - playbook for downloading new firmware images;
 - `./archive/mes-schedule.yml` - playbook for restarting switches on a schedule;